 Graham Lang was born in Rhodesia (Zimbabwe) in 1955.
 His family moved to South Africa where he was educated at Maritzburg College, Technikon Natal and Rhodes University.
 He taught sculpture at the Carinus Art Centre, Technikon OFS and the University of Durban-Westville before emigrating to Australia in 1990.
-After a halcyon year living on Raymond Island in the Gippsland Lakes, he taught at the University of Newcastle, NSW, where he completed a PhD (2007).
+In 1991, he began teaching at the University of Newcastle, NSW, where he completed a PhD (2007).
 Alongside his academic pursuits, he maintained a diverse artistic and literary practice, exhibiting widely and publishing three novels.
 He resigned from the UoN as a Senior Lecturer in 2011.

 Graham now lives and works in Tasmania's Far South.